-The target audience for this training is humanitarian stakeholders who are familiar with CTP but who have limited or no experience of working with social protection systems.
+The target audience for this training is humanitarian stakeholders who are familiar with CVA but who have limited or no experience of working with social protection systems.

 What is the course about?

 This is a 2-part face to face training course, lasting approximately 1.5 days, and is based on the CaLP publication "Working with Cash Based Safety Nets in Humanitarian Contexts"

 The first part of the course (half day) will cover social protection concepts, and introduce participants to the linkages between humanitarian assistance and social protection, and programmatic options for forging and using these links.
 It will also briefly explore the role of humanitarian actors in this process, and provide examples of how social protection systems have been used to deliver humanitarian assistance in different contexts.

 The second part of the course (1 day) covers the key processes/steps involved in designing humanitarian assistance that contributes to strengthening/developing social assistance systems in the country.
 This follows the project cycle from assessment, through design, implementation and learning, and provides clarity on the role of humanitarian actors in linking humanitarian assistance with social assistance.

 This course was created by CaLP, who monitor use of this course to ensure it is fit for purpose.
 This means that CaLP will be able to see the name you use on Kaya and any professional information you have given us.
 All this data will be anonymised before it is used for any analysis or reporting.
 If you have any questions about this, please email firstname.lastname@example.org